vignywang/AWDesc/README.md

-# MTLDesc (Local features detection and description)
+# AWDesc (Local features detection and description)

 Local features detection and description; local descriptors.

-Implementation of "MTLDesc: Looking Wider to Describe Better " (AAAI 2022) and AWDesc.
+Implementation of "MTLDesc: Looking Wider to Describe Better " (AAAI 2022) and AWDesc (Under Review).

 To do：
 - [x] Evaluation code for MTLDesc